 President Barack Obama

-has awarded Vice President Joe Biden
+today sprang a surprise on Vice President Joe Biden

 by awarding him the Presidential Medal of Freedom, America's highest civilian honour, at a tearful farewell where he described him as "an extraordinary man with an extraordinary career".

 Obama called the 74-year-old former Delaware senator "the best vice president America's ever had" and a "lion of American history", during an emotional ceremony at the East Room of the White House.

 "For the final time as president, I am pleased to award our nation's highest civilian honour, the presidential Medal of Freedom," Obama said.